OWASP/www-project-developer-guide/draft/04-foundations/03-security-principles.md

 Existing components are more likely to be tried and tested, and hence more secure, and also should have security patches available.
-In addition open source components have the benefit of 'many eyes' and are likely to be even more secure.
+In addition components developed within the open source community have the further benefit of 'many eyes' and are therefore likely to be even more secure.

 #### Further reading